-1. The Undo function returns the user to the stage of a draft purchase or a sale order where previously entered data can be modified.
+The Undo function returns a task (sale order, purchase order, production order, etc.) to a stage where previously entered data can be modified.

-5. For customers using QuickBooks Online, DEAR can remove invoices and modifications.
+- For customers using QuickBooks Online, DEAR can remove invoices and modifications

-6. If you are trying to Undo a sale order with drop-shipped items, all unauthorized purchase orders created for drop shipping will also be deleted.
+If you are trying to Undo a sales order with drop-shipped items, all unauthorised purchase orders created for drop shipping will also be deleted.